3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 $ sudo umount mnt/
 ```

-Note: by rebuilding the image file you could also transfer your public ssh keys or private files - like wifi credentials - to the target before booting it.
+**NOTE:** by rebuilding the image file you could also transfer your public ssh keys or private files - like wifi credentials - to the target before booting it.

 At this point you would have an image with the required drivers.
 Now You will need to decide whether you want your kernel to install on internal eMMC, or on an installed microSD card.